Askaniy/TrueColorTools/ReadMe.md

 - `HG`: requires `G` parameter, see [Bowell et al. 1989](https://ui.adsabs.harvard.edu/abs/1989aste.conf..524B/abstract).
 - `HG1G2`: requires `G_1` and `G_2`, see [Muinonen et al. 2010](https://ui.adsabs.harvard.edu/abs/2010Icar..209..542M/abstract).

 It is assumed that all data is given in ascending wavelength order, and it is necessary to specify "white spectrum" for calibration if the photometric system does not determine it by equal-energy flux density by wavelengths ([this link](https://hst-docs.stsci.edu/acsdhb/chapter-5-acs-data-analysis/5-1-photometry#id-5.1Photometry-5.1.15.1.1PhotometricSystems,Units,andZeropoints) may help).
-Typically you need to specify `calib: 'AB'` when working with Sloan filters and `calib: 'Vega'` for all other cases.
+Typically you need to specify `calibration_system: 'AB'` when working with Sloan filters and `calibration_system: 'Vega'` for all other cases.

 Supported input keys of a database unit:
 - `nm` (list): list of wavelengths in nanometers